Texas Panhandle Youth Choir & Community Choirs

 When it comes to what retired Borger ISD Director of Choral Arts Johnny Miller expected of his middle and high school choirs, it was excellence.
 And the records proved it.

-Miller has taught for 36 years, beginning his career in his hometown of Pecos, where he taught for two years.
+Miller has been teaching for 38 years, beginning his career in his hometown of Pecos, where he taught for two years.
 A stint of three years followed in Spearman before he came to Borger schools.
 Finishing and retiring on his 29th year at the helm in Borger, he has had over 67 students make the All-State Choir and two students who have been four-year All-State Choir Members.
 His program has also received state and national recognition, being honored as one of the top 100 communities in the nation for music education in 2001.
 He was honored by Texas Governor Rick Perry with this award.

 He has had consecutive sweepstakes awards for the Varsity Honors Choir for over 20 years, along with numerous superior ratings in concert/sight-reading and solo and ensemble contests.
 His students have also received outstanding, superior, and excellent ratings at State Solo and Ensemble Contests.
 The choir room at Borger High School was renamed the Johnny L. Miller Choir Room in his honor in 2006 as a gift from the senior class.